 Amortised cost The asset is held within a business model with the objective to collect the contractual cash flows; and the contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
 Asset exchange transactions Transactions where one or more items of property, plant and equipment are acquired in exchange for non-monetary assets, or a combination of monetary and non-monetary assets.
 Capital management EBITDA CODM EBITDA before impairment of goodwill less repayments and interest paid on lease liabilities.
-Carrying amount The amount at which the asset is recognised after deducting any accumulated depreciation/amortisation and accumulated impairment losses there on.
-CODM EBITDA Earnings before interest (which includes gains and losses on foreign exchange transactions, tax, depreciation and amortisation and is also presented before recognising the following items: Impairment of goodwill and investment in joint ventures; Net monetary gain resulting from the application of hyperinflation; Share of results of associates and joint venture after tax; Hyperinflation; Gain on disposal of investment in associates; Fair value gain on acquisition of subsidiary; Gain on disposal of investment in associates; Gain on disposal of subsidiary; Loss on deconsolidation of subsidiary; Impairment loss on Yemen property, plant and equipment and intangible assets; and Impairment loss on remeasurement of non-current assets held for sale.
-Defined contribution plan A post-employment benefit plan (such as a pension plan) under which the Group pays a fixed percentage of employees' remuneration as contributions into a separate entity (a fund), and will have no further legal or constructive obligations to pay additional contributions if the fund does not hold sufficient assets to pay all employee benefits relating to employee service in the current and prior periods. dtic Department of Trade, Industry and Competition.
-Equity investments at fair value through other comprehensive income (FVOCI) The asset is not held for trading and the Group has irrevocably elected on initial recognition to recognise the asset as at FVOCI.
-Financial assets at fair value through profit or loss (FVTPL) Debt investments that do not qualify for measurement at amortised cost or FVOCI; equity investments that are held for trading; and equity investments designated as at FVTPL.
-Gain or loss on disposal of an asset The difference between the proceeds from the disposal and the carrying amount of the asset.
-ICASA Independent Communications Authority of South Africa.
-Interconnect revenue Revenue derived from other operators for local and international incoming voice minutes, short messaging (SMS) and multimedia services (MMS).
+CODM EBITDA Earnings before interest (which includes gains and losses on foreign exchange transactions), tax, depreciation and amortisation and is also presented before recognising the following items: Impairment of joint venture and goodwill; Net monetary gain resulting from the application of hyperinflation; Share of results of associates and joint venture after tax; Hyperinflation; Gain on disposal of investment in associate ; Impairment loss on Yemen property, plant and equipment (PPE) and intangible assets; and Fair value gain on acquisition of subsidiary Loss on deconsolidation of subsidiary Impairment loss on remeasurement of non-current assets held for sale.
+Commercial substance A transaction has commercial substance if the difference in either of the points below is significant relative to the fair value of the assets exchanged: the configuration of the cash flows of the asset received differs from the configuration of the cash flows of the asset given up; or the entity-specific value of the part of the operations affected by the transaction changes as a result of the exchange.